RobOntics/robontics.github.io/index.md

 **PUBLICATION**

-Depending on interest, accepted works will be published in an open access CEUR volume as part of the new IAOA series (see [http://ceur-ws.org/iaoa.html](http://ceur-ws.org/iaoa.html)) or a special issue in a suitable journal will be organized.
+Accepted works will be published in an open access CEUR volume as part of the new IAOA series (see [http://ceur-ws.org/iaoa.html](http://ceur-ws.org/iaoa.html)).
+Depending on interest, a special issue in a suitable journal will be organized.

 (Banner image made by the US Food and Drug Administration and was uploaded to [wikimedia commons](https://commons.wikimedia.org/wiki/File:The_Thacher_Calculator_(33148590206).jpg) under the United States Government Work license.)